 “Seeing the world through the eyes of a child” might seem to imply boundless wonder, joy, and acceptance; unfortunately, this is not always the case.
 Children of any age have stresses and disappointments in their lives.
 The particular form these might take will be different from those in an adult’s life, but that does not mean that their experiences are any less valid, nor that the emotions resulting from these are any less real.

 Excessive negative experiences, especially when combined with physical health problems, feelings of insecurity and a genetic predisposition, can eventually result in children becoming clinically depressed.
+Kurt Smith, Psy.D., LMFT, LPCC, AFC says “Depression is different from passing sadness or temporary frustration with life’s issues.
+There are number of common signs for depression and they tend to be persistent.”
 This is not quite the same as being sad from time to time, which is only natural.
 If these feelings of sadness continue for a prolonged period or find expression in anti-social behavior, depression is one possible explanation.
 If this is indeed the case, treatment and professional help are called for: this is not a condition that tends to go away on its own.

 Additional symptoms to watch out for are significant changes in your child’s sleeping patterns or eating much less or more than usual.
 Depression, being a partly physical illness, also has physical manifestations, inexplicable bodily pains and fatigue being the most common.